mxagar/course_recommender_streamlit/README.md

 Some **test user rating data** is provided in [`rs_content_test.csv`](data/rs_content_test.csv).
 In total, the table has 9,402 entries with values 3 values each: `user` (student id), `item` (`COURSE_ID`), `rating`.
 Altogether 1000 unique users are contained, so some users have rated some courses.

+Clearly, the datasets `ratings.csv` and `course_genre.csv` are the most important; with them, we can

+- build user profiles,
+- compute user and course similarities,
+- infer latent user and course features,
+- build recommender models, both content-based and with collaborative filtering.

 ## How to Use This Project

 The directory of the project consists of the following files: